 A few suggestions to make your conversion a little easier:

-1. Use 4" exhaust pipe if you need a longer blast tube, you will need 8” (7.5” measured from housing).
+1. Use 4" exhaust pipe if you need a longer blast tube, you will need to have room between the housing and mounting flange for a vertical oil line into the tube.

-2. Use a 1/8" x 6" brass pipe nipple to route the fuel line straight down through the blast tube just in front of the burner housing, leave enough room to turn a 90o elbow on.
+2. Use a 1/8" x 4" brass pipe nipple to route the fuel line straight down through the blast tube just in front of the burner housing.

 4. Shorten and thread the original fuel tube (J-tube) for 1/8" N.P.T. so the air goes into the original fuel location and into the top port on the heater block.
 When cutting the tube, be aware there is usually a filler rod inside and it is very hard and will dull the teeth on any saw in short order, abrasive wheels are best.
 The filler rod should be removed.
 Some newer model burners have a very thick walled tube for the fuel with no filler rod.
-These are not really suitable and should be replaced with 1/8” pipe fittings.
 The air should flow through the regulator/gauge then into the solenoid, then into the original J-tube.
 Air pressure should be 5-15 psi.
 More air pressure atomizes better but also increases firing rate and flame length.
 Use the original 90o 3/16” flare fittings to adapt the solenoid to the J-tube using the original 3/16” flared-end copper tube that connected the pump to the J-tube.

 5. To lengthen the electrodes, use 10-32 all-thread and the long all-thread coupler nuts.
 Make sure they aren't too close to the heater block and short out.
 You can also get longer electrodes from HVAC stores.
 Bend the tips of the electrodes to make a better adjustment of 3/8” above the nozzle centerline and 1/8” apart and 1/32” forward of the nozzle.
 Make sure they clear the retention head and don’t short to it.
 If your electrode tips are too short to bend appropriately, purchase new Beckett part number 5780 electrodes.

 7. You will need a new retention head.
-You can purchase one through ckBurners or you can contact Kagi burners and purchase one through them.
+You can purchase one through ckBurners.
 Or make your own.
 The retention head may need to be cleaned once a month (use a propane torch to burn off deposits).
 The design of the retention head may take some trial and error.
 An instant ignition is the most important, followed by a short enough flame to fit the chamber.
 The stock Beckett retention heads are horrible and will most likely be wet with oil all the time and gum up blocking air flow.

 9. Relocate the cad cell about midway down the blast tube.
 Drill a hole thru the blast tube and use a sheet metal screw.
 Some burners do not require this.

-10. Always use never seize on the nozzle and do not over tighten.
+10. Do not over tighten the nozzle.
 Be careful when threading the nozzle in, if the block is cross-threaded, there is no saving it - it’s ruined!